saintsoup52/vets-website/content/pages/education/apply-for-education-benefits.md

 ###### How long does it take VA to make a decision?

-- We usually process claims within 30 days.
+- We usually process new claims within 14–30 days.

 ###### What should I do while I wait?